Frequently Asked Questions

 For group classes, it is important to attend all 5 classes in a row.
 Always notify Kelsey via text or email if you are unable to make it to a scheduled class session.
 Refer to the Review Material available through the Additional Materials link in your receipt email, to view the topics and information covered in each group lecture.
-Due to limited space, makeup sessions may not be available.
-Please keep this in mind when scheduling group sessions.
+Online courses are available for the Pre-K and Primary group classes, and thoroughly cover the class lectures: utilize these as makeup sessions for those courses.
 If Kelsey needs to cancel a class for any reason, you will be rescheduled to another time.
-If you are unable to make the rescheduled class, you may be given account credit to apply to a future training session.

 For Private Sessions, please notify Kelsey via text or email if the session needs to be cancelled.
 Keep in mind that the schedule fills up about 4-6 weeks in advance, so it may take time to reschedule a session.